-Joey O’Neil has escaped from the industrial depths of downtown Toronto to the blissful abyss of the Yukon wilderness.
+Joey O’Neil escaped the industrial depths of downtown Toronto to the blissful abyss of the Yukon wilderness.

 What The Heck!